The Woman in Black (Hill novel): UK National Curriculum

 The Woman in Black is commonly used as a set text in British schools as part of the National Curriculum for English.
 The book is recommended for Key Stage 3 and above with the paperback edition most frequently used by students.
-The novel is the subject of GCSE English Literature questions from the Edexel and Eduqas examination boards.
+The novel is the subject of GCSE English Literature questions from the Edexcel and Eduqas examination boards.

 Sequel

 A sequel to the book, The Woman in Black: Angel of Death, written by Martyn Waites, was first published in the United Kingdom on 24 October 2013, and in the United States on 12 February 2014.
 It was made into the 2015 film The Woman in Black: Angel of Death.